Home / Consumer NZ warns about ionisation smoke alarms

 If you own or live in a rental property, make sure you’re aware of your responsibilities:

-Existing ionisation alarms can stay where they are, but all new smoke alarms must be long-life battery photoelectric models.
+Landlords must ensure working smoke alarms are installed at the start of a tenancy Existing ionisation alarms can stay where they are, but all new smoke alarms must be long-life battery photoelectric models.
+Tenants must not remove smoke alarms, and are responsible for replacing dead batteries.

 The Smoke Alarm requirements in Rental Properties:

-within 3 meters of each bedroom door, or in every room where a person sleeps
+Smoke alarms must be installed: within 3 meters of each bedroom door, or in every room where a person sleeps in each level or story of a multi-story or multi-level home in all rental homes, boarding houses, rental caravans, and self-contained sleep-outs.

 All new smoke alarms must:

+be photoelectric have a battery life of at least eight years, or be hard-wired installed according to the manufacturer’s instructions meet international standards.
 Existing smoke alarms do not need to be replaced if they are working, and have not passed the manufacturer’s expiry date.

-Landlords and tenants are responsible for maintaining smoke alarms
+Landlords and tenants are responsible for maintaining smoke alarms Landlords must ensure smoke alarms:

-are working at the start of each new tenancy.
+are in working order are working at the start of each new tenancy.
+Tenants must:

+not damage, remove, or disconnect a smoke alarm replace dead batteries during the tenancy if there are older-style smoke alarms with replaceable batteries let the landlord know if there are any problems with the smoke alarms as soon as possible.
 Landlords have the right to enter a rental home to comply with smoke alarm requirements after 24 hours’ notice between the hours of 8 am and 7 pm.

 Landlords and tenants could be fined up to $4,000 for not meeting their obligations.

-The test, based on the UL217 standard for smoke alarms, was conducted at an independent lab.
+About Consumer NZ’s smoke alarm test The test, based on the UL217 standard for smoke alarms, was conducted at an independent lab.
 Multiple alarms were placed in a “smoke-sensitivity chamber”.
 Smoke was introduced from flaming wood, flaming oil, smouldering wood chips, and smouldering upholstery foam.
 We tested three samples of each alarm model and assessed their response to smoke compared to three control sensors.